-4.0 INTERRUPTS
+5.0 INTERRUPTS

-This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
+Note: This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
 For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the "dsPIC30F Family Reference Manual" (DS70046).
+For more information on the device instruction set and programming, refer to the "dsPIC30F/33F Programmer's Reference Manual" (DS70157).